An XAI Approach to Deep Learning Models in the Detection of DCIS: Literature Review

-In the early 1990s, a text-based public dataset was made available on the Machine Learning Repository site containing a total of 699 instances of information from women who had undergone tests to verify if they had breast cancer.
-The dataset was curated by the University of Wisconsin hospital in the US.
-It had data for women tested between 1989 and 1992. \cite{10.5555/221982}
+In the early 1990s, one of the first datasets on breast cancer was published on the Machine Learning Repository site.
+This contained information from a total of 699 patients diagnosed with breast cancer.
+Although very primitive when compared to the mammogram screening image datasets we have today, the dataset has been extensively used in several projects in the following years by utilising its features to predict whether people with similar identifiable traits are more likely to be diagnosed with a tumour.
+The dataset was curated by the University of Wisconsin hospital in the US and contained data for women who were investigated for breast cancer covering the period between 1989 and 1992 \cite{10.5555/221982}.

-The dataset was profoundly used by several projects over the next couple of years, using its features in an attempt to predict if a person who showed similar symptoms had a higher possibility to have breast cancer.
-The dataset has ten attributes and is to date referenced in over 670,000 projects since it was donated.
-The problem with the Wisconsin dataset is that apart from having a limited number of instances and attributes, these were text-based.
-Although it was an excellent start for different researchers who wanted to experiment with this dataset, the results obtained could never be presented to clinicians or medical professionals to use in the actual detection of breast cancer.